Feet for Machine Quilting With Templates & Rulers 2018 update April 15 2014

-TopAnchorQuilting.com now carries the new patent-pending Clarity© round toe ruler foot in several sizes, high shank, high shank straight stitch (CRF), medium shank and low shank.
+TopAnchorQuilting.com now carries the Fine Line Clarity© round toe ruler foot in several sizes, low shank, high shank, high shank straight stitch (CRF), medium shank and slant shank.

 The company's motto for this foot is "See Where You Have Been; Know Where You Are Going!"

 Be sure to check the chart below to find the correct foot for your machine (HINT: most regular home sewing machines use the low shank foot).

 The Clarity© ruler feet sell out almost as fast as we can get them in.
 Be assured that if your foot is backordered, you will receive it about two weeks or less after you order it.

 The Clarity© ruler feet are Made in America of almost indestructible polycarbonate, the same material used for bullet-proof glass.
 In the more than two years that TopAnchor Quilting has shipped thousands of these feet all over the world, we have never had one damaged in shipment and we have never received a report of one breaking during use.
 They really are that tough!

 Get more information here: Clarity Round Toe Ruler Foot

 One of the most often asked questions we get is, "Can I use your templates on my sewing machine?"

 Thanks for asking that question, but I'm not familiar with _[insert BRAND/MODEL name]_ machines.

 I'm a longarm quilter, not a free motion quilter.
 I'm not familiar with 99% of the domestic sewing machines on the market and can't answer specifically about the feet that go with whatever brand & model sewing machine you might have.
 Your dealer is your best source for finding a quilting foot that fits your machine.